The very purpose of the gifts of the spirit - is to share them.

 We participate in the faith and spirituality of the Congregation through family and faith community life, prayer, study groups, involvement in matters of social justice, and service.

-More than 100 Associates have chosen Associate Life, supporting one another and bringing Dominican values to their family, community, place of worship and workplace.
+One hundred fifty Associates have made commitment to Associate Life, supporting one another and bringing Dominican values to their family, community, place of worship and workplace.

 Lisa Mitchell, Director of Associate Life